+Before Starting Engine

+Seat belts Fastened Helmet(s) Secure Flight suit(s) All pockets closed Flight controls Free Altimeter Set to airfield elevation

+Starting Engine

+Parking brake

+Throttle

+Throttle
-All engine variants:

-Note GEN indicator light ON Note LOW VOLT flashing briefly
+All engine variants: Note GEN indicator light ON Note LOW VOLT flashing briefly

-ROTAX 914 engine:

-Note BOOST WARN light and BOOST CAUTION light ON for about 2 seconds and buzz of electrical fuel pump.
+ROTAX 914 engine: Note BOOST WARN light and BOOST CAUTION light ON for about 2 seconds and buzz of electrical fuel pump.

-Second fuel pump (Pump 2)ON All engine variants: Note (increased) fuel pump buzz.
-Variable pitch propeller (if installed) FINE ACL / Strobe (if installed) ON Both MAG switches ON Propeller and area "Clear" Starter (with right hand, left hand on throttle/brake) Engage Hold starter until engine fires, but for a maximum of 10 seconds.
+Second fuel pump P2 (if installed)ON

+All engine variants: Note (increased) fuel pump buzz.

+Variable pitch propeller (if installed) FINE ACL / Strobe (if installed) ON Both MAG switches ON Propeller and area "Clear" Starter (with right hand, left hand on throttle/brake) Engage

+Hold starter until engine fires, but for a maximum of 10 seconds.
 Generally the engine fires immediately.
 In case of an unsuccessful starting attempt check all preconditions.
 Wait at least 20 seconds to allow cooling of battery and starter motor before repeated activation.

-Oil pressuremin.
-1.5 bar Second fuel pump (Pump 2) Choke slowly disengage
+Oil pressure min.
+1.5 bar

+Second fuel pump P2 (if installed)

+Avionics/Radio/Intercom ON

+Choke Slowly disengage

 Never attempt to start the engine until the area around the propeller is completely clear of any persons or objects.
+Do not start the engine while standing beside the aircraft as you will easily be struck by the propeller in case of a brake failure or an operating error.